Meet the Forest Ecosystems and Global Change group

 Principal Investigator

-Elsa is an interdisciplinary ecosystem ecologist, working at the intersection of field ecology, land system science, remote sensing, and modeling.
+Elsa is an interdisciplinary global change ecologist, working at the intersection of field ecology, land system science, remote sensing, and modeling.
 She draws on a wide range of methods and datasets to address research questions about forest ecosystem dynamics with an emphasis on exploring patterns of structure and function and the processes that underpin them, and the interactions between climate change, land use change, forest ecological responses, and people.
 Elsa also enjoys climbing in the Sierra and exploring LA.

 Robert Fofrich